BarryJCuda/European-Super-League-Constitution/README.md

 ### Rookie Draft Order ###
 - The draft order for subsequent rookie drafts will be determined based on the following:
 - Picks 1-6 will be based on the maximum potential points scored by the bottom six teams according to sleeper in reverse order.
 So from the bottom six teams, the team with the lowest potential points scored in the regular season will receive pick 1.01, the team with the second lowest potential points the 1.02 and so on.
-This system tries to ensure the teams who need the most help from the rookie draft get it, without encouraging tanking
+This system tries to ensure the teams who need the most help from the rookie draft get it, without encouraging tanking.
+(To view maximum potential points, in Sleeper go to: Standings>View details and see MAX PF.)
 - Picks 7-12 will be assigned based on playoff finishing position of the top 6 teams.
 For example, Champion -1.12, Runner up -1.11, next four picks based on playoff seeding.

 ### Rookie Draft Settings ###